-Look at Long-Term Returns
+Look at Long-Term Returns on Mutual Funds

 Although past performance is no guarantee of future results, historical returns can provide reasonable expectations about the growth of an investment over time.